What is numerical reasoning?

 The correlation between people doing well on their psychometric tests and performing better at their job is clear.
 This is why employers use them.

 Sometimes the difficulty of the psychometric tests between graduate and professional level is no different.
-The difference lies in the norm group - reflecting the calibre of candidate they are trying to select.
+The difference lies in the norm group - reflecting the caliber of candidate they are trying to select.

 Practice is so useful in preparation for the reasoning test as it helps reduce the element of surprise and will give you the confidence to perform at your best.
 Be that as it may, there are some other, simple ideas you can use to help prepare from your test.